CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: EVALUATION RESULTS AND DISCUSSION

-In this part, we visualize the anomaly scores for all the individual and ensemble detectors along with the ROC curves.
+In this part, we visualize the anomaly scores for all the individual and ensemble detectors along with the ROC curves for both SynCAN and ROAD datasets.

-\textsc{SynCAN Dataset.~} Fig.~\ref{fig:attack_detect_roc_syncan} shows the anomaly scores and the ROC curves for five different attacks on the SynCAN dataset.
-Different AEs show different performances on each of the attacks.
-However, the ensemble model yields more stable and consistent performance, leading to higher AUC scores in all the attacks than the individual AEs.
-For instance, higher sampling periods (i.e., $10$) perform better in detecting the flooding (\textit{fabrication}) and suppress (\textit{suspension}) attacks, as they are more detectable looking at the long-term sequential pattern.
-However, the lower sampling periods (i.e., $1$) offer better performance in detecting the \textit{masquerade} attacks, where short-term views of the data queue provide a detailed look at the time-series violations.
-Moreover, in the case of continuous and playback attacks, the signals start to deviate gradually , which takes some time to create the recognizable deviation for the IDS.
-Hence, a lower AUC score is not unexpected, especially against continuous attacks.
-However, \sysname can detect the violations instantly for the rest of the attacks (AUC scores of $0.95\sim1.00$).
-Whereas the individual AEs are attack-specific, the ensemble model takes the best out of every model, generalizes the process, and detects most attacks with the highest AUC scores.
+\textbf{SynCAN Dataset.~} Fig.~\ref{fig:attack_detect_roc_syncan} shows the CANShield's anomaly scores, and \revagain{the left panel of} Table~\ref{tab:baseline} summarizes AUROC scores for different attacks on the SynCAN dataset.
+Different AEs (CANShield-$T_x$) show different performances on each of the attacks.
+However, the CANShield-Ens yields more stable and consistent performance, leading to higher AUROC scores in all the attacks than the individual CANShield-$T_x$.
+In the case of \textit{continuous} and \textit{playback} attacks, the signals start to deviate gradually from the original values, which takes some time to create the recognizable deviation for the IDS.
+Hence, a lower AUROC score in the CANShield-Ens is not unexpected, especially against \textit{continuous} attacks.
+However, \sysname-Ens can detect the violations almost instantly for the rest of the attacks (AUROC scores of $0.95\sim1.00$).
+Whereas the individual AEs are attack-specific, the ensemble model takes the best out of every model, generalizes the process, and detects most attacks with the highest AUROC scores.

-\textsc{ROAD Dataset~} Fig.~\ref{fig:attack_detect_roc_road} shows the anomaly scores and the ROC curves for the attacks on ROAD dataset.
-Same as the SynCAN, the ensemble model also shows stable performance in the anomaly score.
-As all the attacks in the ROAD dataset are closely aligned with the plateau attack in the SynCAN dataset, both the individual and ensemble models show high performance in detecting the attacks.
-There are a few cases where the performance degrades a little; for example, in the reverse light on attacks, AE with a sampling period of $10$ gives an AUC score of $0.960$.
-However, the ensemble model mitigates such issues and detects all the attacks from the ROAD dataset with AUC scores of $\sim$ 1.00.
+\textbf{ROAD Dataset~} Fig.~\ref{fig:attack_detect_roc_road} shows the anomaly scores of the attacks on the ROAD dataset.
+Same as the SynCAN, \sysname-Ens also shows stable performance in the anomaly score.
+As all the attacks in the ROAD dataset are closely aligned with the \textit{plateau} attack in the SynCAN dataset, both the individual and ensemble models show high performance in detecting the attacks.
+There are a few cases where the performance degrades a little bit, but \sysname-Ens mitigates such issues and detects all the attacks on the ROAD dataset with an AUROC score of $\sim$ 1.00.